abilian/abilian-developer-guide/python.rst

 We're using the `Python Future <http://python-future.org/>`_ project for this.

-This cheat sheet: <http://python-future.org/compatible_idioms.html> is specially usful.
+This cheat sheet: <http://python-future.org/compatible_idioms.html> is specially useful.

 General Python recommandations